Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 * A **[subscription][subscription_concept]** receives messages from a topic.
 Each subscription is independent and receives a copy of the message sent to the topic.

-To interact with these resources, one should be familiar with the following SDK concepts:

-* All the Service Bus Clients are created using `ServiceBusClientBuilder`.

-* A `ServiceBusSenderClient` or `ServiceBusSenderAsyncClient` is scoped to a particular queue or topic.
-The sender allows you to send messages to a queue or topic.
-It also allows for scheduling messages to be available for delivery at a specified date.

-* A `ServiceBusReceiverClient` or `ServiceBusReceiverAsyncClient` is scoped to a particular queue or subscription.
-The receiver allows you to receive messages from a queue or subscription.
-It also allows the messages to be settled after receiving them.
-There are four ways of settling messages:
-  - Complete - causes the message to be deleted from the queue or topic.
-  - Abandon - releases the receiver's lock on the message allowing for the message to be received by other receivers.
-  - Defer - defers the message from being received by normal means.
-In order to receive deferred messages, the sequence number of the message needs to be retained.
-  - DeadLetter - moves the message to the Dead Letter queue.
-This will prevent the message from being received again.
-In order to receive messages from the Dead Letter queue, a receiver scoped to the Dead Letter queue is needed.

 ## Examples

 ### Send messages